+Tests BASIC SUPPLEMENTARY REINFORCED

-Tests BASIC INSULATION SUPPLEMENTARY INSULATION REINFORCED INSULATION CLEARANCE a Sampling Sampling Sampling S2 AQL 4 S2 AQL 4 S2 AQL 4 Electric strength test No test No test ROUTINE TEST; one failure requires evaluation for cause
+INSULATION INSULATION INSULATION

+CLEARANCE ^a Sampling Sampling Sampling

+S2 AQL 4 S2 AQL 4 S2 AQL 4

+Electric strength test ^b No test No test ROUTINE TEST; one failure requires evaluation for cause
-^a To minimize test and inspection time, it is permitted to replace measurement of CLEARANCES by measurement of breakdown voltage.
-Initially the breakdown voltage is established for 10 samples for which the correct CLEARANCE measurements have been confirmed.
-The breakdown voltage of subsequent parts or assemblies is then checked against a lower limit equal to the minimum breakdown voltage of the initial 10 samples minus 100 V. If breakdown occurs at this lower limit, a part or assembly is considered a failure unless direct measurement of the CLEARANCE conforms with the requirement.

-- six impulses of alternating polarity, using a 1,2/50 μ s impulse with a magnitude equal to the peak of the test voltage in accorance with 5.2.2; - a three-cycle pulse of a.c. power frequency with a magnitude equal to the test voltage in accorance with 5.2.2; - six impulses of alternating polarity, using a 10 ms d.c. impulses with a magnitude equal to the peak of the test voltage in accorance with 5.2.2.
+- ^a To minimize test and inspection time, it is permitted to replace measurement of CLEARANCES by measurement of breakdown voltage.
+Initially the breakdown voltage is established for ten samples for which the correct CLEARANCE measurements have been confirmed.
+The breakdown voltage of subsequent parts or assemblies is then checked against a lower limit equal to the minimum breakdown voltage of the initial ten samples minus 100 V. If breakdown occurs at this lower limit, a part or assembly is considered a failure unless direct measurement of the CLEARANCE conforms to the requirement. - ^b The electric strength test for REINFORCED INSULATION shall consist of one of the following alternatives: - six impulses of alternating polarity, using a 1,2/50 μs impulse with a magnitude equal to the peak of the test voltage in accordance with 5.2.2; - a three cycle pulse of a.c. power frequency with a magnitude equal to the test voltage in accordance with 5.2.2; - six impulses of alternating polarity, using 10 ms d.c. impulses with a magnitude equal to the peak of the test voltage in accordance with 5.2.2.